CMOONCS/Visual-Tools-for-Teaching-and-Learning-AI/README.md

 # [Lobe](https://www.lobe.ai)
 Lobe is workflow-based tool which can be downloaded and used as desktop application.
 It allows a complete solution to collect data, train, improve and export the model.
 The current version works for image classification.
 Users can export and save the model to further build an application.
 # [Scratch](https://scratch.techpark.jp)
  Scratch is a block-based programming tool with education features for creating art, simulations and more.
-It also offers extensions for devices including Micro:bit.
+It also offers extensions for devices including micro:bit.
 It features blocks for using machine learning models for translation, text-to-speech and more.